Lower Bounds on the F-pure Threshold and Extremal Singularities: Introduction

 The {\it $F$-pure threshold} is a more refined numerical invariant for comparing singularities of hypersurfaces in positive characteristic.
 Analogous to---but much more subtle than---the log canonical threshold for a complex hypersurface, the $F$-pure threshold is equal to one at each smooth point (or more generally, at each {\it $F$-pure} point), with "worse singularities" having {\it smaller} $F$-pure thresholds.
 Using the $F$-pure threshold, can we identify a class of singularities that is "maximally singular"?
 What are the properties of such "extremal singularities"?

-This paper presents a general lower bound on the $F$-pure threshold of a reduced homogeneous form in terms of its degree---that is, the multiplicity at the origin of the corresponding affine hypersurface.
-We show that our lower bound is sharp, enabling us to interpret "maximally singular" hypersurfaces as those for which this minimal possible $F$-pure threshold is achieved.
-These {\bf extremal singularities,} as we call them, turn out to have many interesting algebraic and geometric properties which we treat in Sections 5 and 8, respectively.
-These properties are special to prime characteristic: nothing like this happens for complex singularities, and indeed, there are much larger lower bounds known for the log canonical threshold of a homogeneous complex singularity in terms of its degree (see paragraph \ref{EM}).
+This paper proves an elegant lower bound on the $F$-pure threshold of a reduced homogeneous form in terms of its degree---that is, in terms of the multiplicity at the origin.
+We show that our lower bound is sharp, and characterize precisely what forms achieve it.
+One can argue that such hypersurfaces---those with minimal $F$-pure threshold---are "maximally singular", and indeed, we prove they have several interesting extremal algebraic and geometric properties.
+We also prove a complete classification of these {\bf extremal singularities} up to linear change of coordinates.